August - Month of Play

 Activities to do at home - or out and about!

 Try this simple game whilst you are out and about in our parks.

 Gather your materials from the natural things around you to make the grid and playing pieces!

 If you want to encourage butterflies into your garden or you already have lots there, why not set up a butterfly feeding station for them?
 All you need is a shallow dish, some sugar water and a few slices of fruit.
 You will need to change it every few days due to ants – but your butterflies will be grateful you’ve thought of them!

-The Wildlife Trusts have a whole range of activity ideas on their website - including how to build a bug hotel or bird feeder, or make your own binoculars!
+There is a whole range of activity ideas on The Wildlife Trust website - including how to build a bug hotel or bird feeder, or make your own binoculars!